nf-core/sammyseq/README.md

 CTRL004_S4,/home/sammy/test_data/CTRL004_S4_chr22only.fq.gz,,CTRL004,S4,CTRL
 ```

 Each row represents a fastq file (single-end) or a pair of fastq files (paired end), `experimentalID` represents the biological specimen of interest and `sample` the library produced for each fraction, it usually is a unique combination of `experimentalID` and `fraction`.
-The `sample_group` field is used to group multiple replicates that belong to the same biological condition.
+The `sample_group` field is used to group samples that belong to the same biological condition.

 Now, you can run the pipeline using: